readerbench/readerbench-java/README.md

 mvn clean install deploy
 ```

-The command above will deploy all modules if it is launched from parent directory.
-If you want to deploy only a specific module, launch the command from the module directory.
+The command above will deploy all modules if it is launched from the folder parent.
+If you want to deploy only a specific module, launch the command from the folder module.

 ## Dependencies: